komshija/SOA/README.md

 - **commandmicroservice** - Service that is subscribed on `device/co/command` and `device/no2/command` topics.
 When alert arrives, it gives out a command for the actuators on sensors depending on the alert type and generates notification for dashboard.

 ## Routes
-API Gateway rout URL is on http://localhot:3500/
+API Gateway route URL is on http://localhot:3500/

 - **GET** /api/get/{sensor} - gets all data readings from a given sensor.
 - **GET** /api/greater/{sensor}/{value} - gets all data readings greater than given value from a given sensor.